danicc097/openapi-go-gin-postgres-sqlc/db/post-migration/README.md

-Executed in order after any migration.
+Commands are executed in filename order after any migration.
+Executed blocks need not be idempotent.